If you really care about your coffee, then you are going to want an answer on how to keep coffee beans fresh after opening.

 You can place these in your shoes, gym bag, bedroom drawers, under your car seat or anywhere else that may need some deodorising.

-To conclude, there are many methods available in keeping your coffee beans fresh after opening.
+To conclude, there are many methods available to keep your coffee beans fresh after opening.

-As long as you have some knowledge on roasting dates, and packaging materials, then you will be able to make the right decisions in ensuring you keep your coffee beans fresh for longer.
+As long as you have some knowledge of roasting dates, and packaging materials, then you will be able to make the right decisions in ensuring you keep your coffee beans fresh for longer.

-Remember, light, moisture, and oxygen are a coffees worst enemy, so make sure you are storing your coffee beans in a dry, airtight and dark places.
+Remember, light, moisture, and oxygen are a coffee’s worst enemy, so make sure you are storing your coffee beans in dry, airtight and dark places.

 For best results consume your coffee within the first 30 days of its roasting date, and when buying whole bean coffee, only grind what you need.